bladewheels/GildedRoseAPI/README.md

 * Use cases:
   * ![API User interaction diagram](http://www.plantuml.com/plantuml/proxy?cache=no&src=http://www.plantuml.com/plantuml/svg/9Oqx3i8m40LxJW4NyFPKeK9qY1iuzXEsj5v7-r6kJr2gcMfcCS_gCVXowr8uAaBvsjmtknDftjEtUuir35gcECHJcODMpXLx0zZesRcYVgRXyNxHo5t8j9oYi1bQO7GKqlOVBP1wy0S0)

-* The application comprises 3 layers...
-  * public and private HTTP controllers offering 3 endpoints; see **USAGE.md** for details regarding their use
-  * a service layer for the controllers that marshals data, calculates surge pricing and tracks the viewing of Items
-  * a data layer that persists data, in-memory

-* ...and an authentication service that restricts access to endpoints

 * **Surge pricing** design:
   * I needed to persist the timestamps of recent *views* of inventory
-    * I was sorely tempted at first to use an in-memory DB like H2 to store them but it seemed a bit overkill for the requirements.
+    * I was sorely tempted, at first, to use an in-memory DB like H2 to store them but it seemed a bit overkill for the requirements.
       * And, I wasn't entirely sure you wouldn't spank me for bending the guidelines a bit 8^)
     * ultimately I chose a thread-safe JDK Collection type as in-memory persistence
     * since the data access was so fast I simply *created/stored* the timestamp whenever the inventory was queried